Frozen Pipes Water Damage Cleanup in Dallas and Garland, TX

 While temperatures do not often fall below freezing in the northern parts of Texas, it does happen on occasion.
 And unfortunately, the residents of Dallas and Garland, TX face the risk of frozen pipes.
 While they can be prevented, it’s impossible to ensure that it will never happen.

-ServiceMaster of North Texas provides water damage cleanup from frozen pipes in the Dallas and Garland, TX areas.
+ServiceMaster of North Texas provides water damage repair from frozen pipes in the Dallas and Garland, TX areas.
 Available to serve both residential and commercial properties, we can arrive within 2 hours of your first call to start removing excess water.
 We can also repair building materials if they were permanently damaged during the burst.

 How to Prevent Frozen Pipes